Basic Methods of Price Determination

 Following points must be taken into consideration before fixing the price of a product.

 Elements of Marketing Mix etc.

-In Cost oriented approach to pricing or cost based pricing the selling price of a product is determined by adding a percentage of profit to the product cost.
-There are two methods in cost oriented pricing.
+In Cost oriented approach to pricing or cost-based pricing, the selling price of a product is determined by adding a percentage of profit to the product cost.
+There are two methods of cost-oriented pricing.
 They are

 2. Target profit pricing or break-even analysis.